dudash/openshift-workshops/www/3.3/offline/workshop-lab3-s2inodejs.md

 Scroll to the bottom and click "Create"
 </blockquote>

-Open Shift will display a next steps page with details about what happened and what you can do next.
+OpenShift will display a next steps page with details about what happened and what you can do next.
 Read that, then:
 <blockquote>
 Click "Go to overview"
 </blockquote>